Reviews You Can Rely On

 UV Purifiers

-Of all the categories, the SteriPen Ultra requires the least amount of work.
+Out of all the categories we tested, the SteriPen Ultra requires the least amount of work.
 Setup is easy; simply turn the light on.
-Though the SteriPen requires a little less time to filter a liter than other UV options, it is not hands-free and requires consistent attention during purification.
+Though the SteriPen takes a little less time to filter a liter than other UV options, it is not hands-free and requires consistent attention during purification.

 backpacking water filter - the steripen ultra is not a hands free device, requiring consistent...